 As well as these purchases, we added to many other portfolio companies.
 Assura, the owner of primary care properties, such as GP surgeries, was one of several real estate companies where we increased exposure.
-Like Unite, it has a growing income stream, funding an attractive dividend yield, derived from well let assets, with the shares trading at a discount to the asset value of the business.
+Like Unite, it has accommodation provider Unite Group to the portfolio in the first half of the year.
+The company owns 153 high-quality properties across 23 cities in the UK, housing 68,000 students. a growing income stream, funding an attractive dividend yield, derived from well let assets, with the shares trading at a discount to the asset value of the business.
 We added to Pets at Home, where we believe the veterinary business is significantly undervalued, as described above.
 We also increased the holding in the mining giant Rio Tinto, which has attractive assets in copper and aluminium, two elements critical to the energy transition.